 The third and last row contains mirror and steering wheel controls.
 This new V11 UI will most probably remain consistent throughout the Tesla vehicle lineup.

 2021 Model S driving modes

 The 2021 Tesla Model S Plaid is the world’s fastest production car ever made.
-It can achieve a 0-60 mph time under 2 seconds (Plaid & Plaid+ variants).
+It can achieve a 0-60 mph time in under 2 seconds (Plaid & Plaid+ variants).
 This calls for some serious software enhancements that Tesla seems to have made with the Model S Plaid launch control system.